RabadanLab/TOBI/readme.txt

 	to generate list of  true somatic varints {output_true_somatic} and list of case names patient.{output_true_somatic} (aka list_file)

 Step1.
-Update tobi_config file for your samples
+Update tobi_config file for your samples, particularly location of list_file

 VCF files are assumed to be in same folder with different sample names at beginning of file followed by a common suffix